github/codeql/docs/language/ql-training-rst/slide-snippets/local-data-flow.rst

 - Local (“intra-procedural”) data flow models flow within one function; feasible to compute for all functions in a snapshot
 - Global (“inter-procedural”) data flow models flow across function calls; not feasible to compute for all functions in a snapshot
 - Different APIs, so discussed separately
-- This slide deck focuses on the former.
+- This slide deck focuses on the former

 .. note::